jstrait/wavefile/README.markdown

-A class for reading and writing *.wav files.
+A Ruby gem for reading and writing wave files (*.wav).

+# Installation

 First, install the WaveFile gem...